silnrsi/font-akatab/documentation/source/features.md

 fontversion: 3.000
 ---

-Akatab is an OpenType-enabled font family that supports the Tifinagh script.
-It includes a number of optional features that may be useful or required for particular uses or languages.
-This document lists all the available features.

-These OpenType features are primarily specified using four-letter tags (e.g. 'cv17'), although some applications may provide a direct way to control certain common features such as ligatures.
+Akatab is a Graphite and OpenType-enabled font family that supports the Tifinagh script.
+It includes a number of optional user-selected features that may be useful or required for particular uses or languages.
+This document lists all the user-selected features.
+These features are primarily specified using four-letter tags (e.g. 'cv17').
 For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](http://software.sil.org/fonts/features).

+Akatab also provides for a number of common features such as ligature formation, contextual substitution and diacritic positioning.
+It also provides right-to-left rendering of text.
+Most applications will make use of these features when the proper sequence of characters are entered.

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
+For detailed information see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).
 For a more concise example of how to use Akatab as a web font see [Akatab Webfont Example](../web/Akatab-webfont-example.html).
-For detailed information see [Using SIL Fonts on Web Pages](http://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*

-## Complete feature list
+## User-selected feature list

 ### Character variants